jazeved0/cs2340-risk/README.md

 ## Setup

 To compile the web application from its sources, make sure you have [Node.js](https://nodejs.org/en/) installed.
-To install dependencies, run the following command in the root directory of the project.
+To install dependencies, run the following command in the `vue` directory:

 ```bash
 npm install
 ```

 Afterwards, the front-end code must be compiled using vue-cli.
-To build the front-end codebase for development mode, run the command:
+To build the front-end codebase for development mode, run the command (also in the `vue` directory):

 ```bash
 npx vue-cli-service build --mode development